KevinWoodhouse/sketch-chroma/.github/ISSUE_TEMPLATE.md

 ### Subject of the issue
 Describe your issue here.

 ### Your environment
 * version of MacOS
 * version of Sketch
-* version of Nudged
+* version of Chroma

 ### Recent changes to your environment
 Tell us if you have recently updated or installed anything new, including other sketch plugins.

-### Nudged Install
+### Chroma Install
-Tell is where you downloaded and installed Nudged from?
+Tell is where you downloaded and installed chroma from?
 Github / Gumroad / Runner / other (please specify).

 ### Steps to reproduce